What are Buddha Bowls?

 I follow a LOT of vegan and vegetarian accounts on social media so I definitely see my share of Buddha bowl pictures.
 If you follow the same type of accounts I guarantee you’ve seen them too, even if you didn’t know what they were called.

-Buddha bowls, sometimes called power, nourish, hippie, sunshine, or macro bowls, are essentially bowls filled with vibrant, healthy food.
+Buddha bowls, sometimes called power, nourish, hippie, sunshine, or macro bowls, are bowls filled with vibrant, healthy food.
 While they are typically plant-based (and dairy-free), I have seen some variations that include fish or meat.

 Why Are They Called “Buddha Bowls”?